Kiss the Sky Tonight -- Month of January 2021

-Happy New Year and welcome to the night sky report for January 2020 -- Your guide to the constellations, deep sky objects, planets, and celestial events that are observable during the month.
+Happy New Year and welcome to the night sky report for January 2021 -- Your guide to the constellations, deep sky objects, planets, and celestial events that are observable during the month.
 The winter sky is filled with brilliant stars.
-In January, the northern hemisphere features beautiful views of Capella - a pair of giant yellow stars, Aldebaran - a red giant star, two star clusters - the Hyades (Caldwell 41) and the Pleiades (M45), and the Crab Nebula (M1).
+In January, the northern hemisphere features beautiful views of Capella - a pair of giant yellow stars, Aldebaran - a red giant star, two star clusters - the Hyades (Caldwell 41) and the Pleiades (M45), and the Crab Nebula (M1, NGC 1952).
+Earth reaches the closest point in its elliptical orbit around the Sun, called perihelion on January 2.
+The Sun won't appear noticeably larger in the sky – only about 3% larger.
+(Of course, you should never look at the Sun without proper eye protection.
+Remember, sunglasses are not sufficient for viewing the Sun).
+The distant, outer planet Uranus is too faint to see with the unaided eye, and it can be tough to locate in the sky without a computer-guided telescope.
+But on January 20, Uranus will be located right between the Moon and Mars.
+Look for Mercury in the last two weeks of January.
+You'll need a clear view toward the west, as Mercury will appear just a few degrees above the horizon.

-Orion the hunter is the centerpiece, striding into the night sky with a belt of three stars.
+Orion the hunter is the centerpiece constellation in January, striding into the night sky with a belt of three stars.
 Above Orion lies a five-sided figure that forms Auriga, the charioteer, who was associated with goats.
 Its brightest star is Capella, which is actually a pair of giant yellow stars.

 Auriga balances on a horn of Taurus the bull.
 In Greek mythology, Taurus was seen as the god Zeus in disguise.
 His eye is orange Aldebaran, a red giant star nearing the end of its life.
 A number of the stars that form the bull’s V-shaped head are part of a star cluster called the Hyades.